PHP-Prefixer/php-prefixer-cli/README.md

 **Blog post announcement**: [New PHP-Prefixer CLI: Prefix from the Terminal](https://blog.php-prefixer.com/2021/06/12/new-php-prefixer-cli-prefix-from-the-terminal/)

-The [PHP-Prefixer](https://php-prefixer.com) service has a command line to use the service locally and process the project source code from your workstation.
+The [PHP-Prefixer](https://php-prefixer.com) service has a command-line (CLI) to use the service locally and process the project source code from your workstation.

 The command calls the **PHP-Prefixer** service using the [REST API](https://php-prefixer.com/docs/rest-api-reference/) to submit a project source code, apply the prefixes, wait and download the results.